sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-text-skills.md

       ![Postman Help Image](../resources/images/lab-text-skills/postman-help.png)

-+ Validating the request and confirming the data source creation.
++ Validate the request and confirming the data source creation.
   + Send the request.
 The web test tool should return a status code of **201 Created** confirming success.
   + Check the Azure portal to confirm the data source was created in Azure Search.
 On the **Search service dashboard page**, verify the **Data Sources** link has a new item.
 You might need to wait a few minutes for the portal page to refresh.